HOOMD-blue: A Python package for high-performance molecular dynamics and hard particle Monte Carlo simulations: Software engineering

-A white box unit test is written for each module in HOOMD-blue.
-It is designed with knowledge of how the module is implemented and sufficient cases are tested so as to exercise all of the possible code paths that the module can take.
+We employ white box unit testing for every module in HOOMD-blue.
+Each test is designed with knowledge of how the module is implemented and sufficient cases are tested so as to exercise all of the possible code paths that the module can take.
+The automated unit tests can easily be executed for any build of HOOMD-blue to validate that all capabilities are operating correctly.

 For example, a unit test for the Lennard-Jones pair force class creates a system with six particles in it.
 Some of these interact across periodic boundary conditions while others interact directly.
-It then sets the potential parameters $\varepsilon$, $\sigma$, and $r_\mathrm{cut}$ to different values and verifies that the correct force is computed each time.
-The correct force is determined in each case by hand with a calculator.
-As an added test, a large random configuration of particles is generated and the force computed by the CPU and GPU compared.
-If any of the values is outside of a tolerance from the correct value, the test fails.
+It then sets the potential parameters $\varepsilon$, $\sigma$, and $r_\mathrm{cut}$ to different values and verifies that the correct force, energy, and virial are computed each time.
+We compute reference values independently (e.g. with a calculator) for individual unit tests.
+A test passes only when all computed values are within a tolerance of the reference.

-Each and every class in HOOMD-blue is tested in this way.
-In total, there are more than 2000 independent tests in version 0.10.1's unit test suite.
-These cover more than 100 classes.
-All these tests run nightly on the latest development version of the code.
-They are run on five different build configurations each on Mac, various flavors of Linux, and all supported GPU generations.
-One batch of tests is even run through valgrind to detect any uninitialized memory reads or out of bounds accesses.
-Test results are uploaded to a website dashboard where they can be monitored.
-Any test failure is counted as a bug and we work to fix them as soon as they appear.